 A Look At The Types Of Term Insurance:

 Adjustable Premium Insurance: The tradition has been that insurers cannot change a premium once they have sold a policy.
-Hence when calculating the premium insurers may make use of interest rates, expense rates, and conservative mortality.
-Under an adjustable premium the insurer can offer a lower ‘current’ premium price based on set assumptions, however, they are able to change the premium amount in the future.
-That being said, they cannot increase the premium to exceed the specified maximum premiums which are set out in the policy.
+Hence when calculating the premium, insurers may make use of interest rates, expense rates, and conservative mortality.
+Under an adjustable premium, the insurer can offer a lower ‘current’ premium price based on set assumptions.
+However, they are able to change the premium amount in the future.
+That being said, they cannot increase the premium to exceed the specified maximum premiums that are set out in the policy.

 Permanent Insurance (Ordinary Life or Whole Life)

 In whole life policies, the insurance cost is spread over a more extended period of time which levels out what would be an increase in cost.
 Some policies will stipulate that payments must be made for a specified number of years.
 Other policies will allow for payments throughout the lifetime of the insured.
-The excess premium dollars are invested by the insurers.
+The insurers invest the excess premium dollars.

 This policy type is at times referred to as cash value life insurance and has a savings factor to it.
 For permanent insurance, having a cash value is essential.
 How the cash value increases will be dependent on the company chosen.
 At times, the cash value amount and the premiums paid may not correlate.
 While the insured is still alive, they are able to access the cash value of the policy.

-Several adjustments were made to tax laws during the year of 1984 that affected permanent insurance plans.
-Policies now had to provide coverage up to age 95, limit their premium payments, and establish a certain ration between the face amount of the policy and the cash value.
+Several adjustments were made to tax laws during the year 1984 that affected permanent insurance plans.
+Policies now had to provide coverage up to age 95, limit their premium payments, and establish a certain ratio between the face amount of the policy and the cash value.